 Can ask for a copy.
 Any insured electrician will gladly be able to provide you with proof of insurance (certificate of insurance COI).

 • Look at the quality and quantity of online reviews.

 Do they have GOOD Google Reviews and Facebook reviews?

 • Check disciplinary boards?

 Do they have NO Better Business Bureau reviews?
-Customer’s only left BBB reviews when they have a problem.
+Customer’s only leave BBB reviews when they have a problem.

 • Of course, if you can get a reference, then that is even better than an online review.